-In connection with his role as Chief Executive Officer, which terminated on April 17, 2024, we entered into a confirmatory employment agreement with Dr. Nelson.
+We have entered into a confirmatory employment agreement with Dr. Nelson, our President and Chief Executive Officer.
 The confirmatory employment agreement has no specific term and provides for at-will employment.
-Dr. Nelson's current annual base salary was \$618,000, and Dr. Nelson's annual target bonus was 60% of his annual base salary.
+Dr. Nelson's current annual base salary is \$618,000, and Dr. Nelson's annual target bonus is 60% of his annual base salary.